Do you want to compare the features in Caldera Forms vs WPForms?

 We can get an idea of the popularity of each of these form builders by comparing reviews for the free version of each plugin.

-WPForms Lite plugin has 10,000+ 5-star reviews on WordPress.org with an average score of 4.9 out of 5.
-The plugin has 5+ million active installations.
+WPForms has 12+ thousand 5-star reviews on WordPress.org, with an average score of 4.9/5 stars on WordPress.org.
+The plugin has 6+ million active installations.

 Before it was removed from the repository, the free Caldera Forms plugin had 317 5-star reviews with an average score of 4.2 out of 5.
 The free plugin had 200,000+ installations.